-I review whether the statement on pages 3 to 5 reflects compliance with HM Treasury's guidance on the Statement on Internal Control and I report if it does not.
+I review whether the statement on pages 2 to 3 reflects compliance with HM Treasury's guidance on the the Statement on Internal Control and I report if it does not.
 I am not required to consider whether this statement covers all risks and controls or form an opinion on the effectiveness of the Scotland Office's corporate governance procedures or its risk and control procedures.